pappas999/Link-My-Ride/README.md

 - Cover all essential insurance

-- Use user's timezone (All times in the web app are currently UTC)
+- Use user's timezone (Currently all times in the web app are in UTC)

 - Add form validation in web app